School Visits

 Trench Tour

-One of our experts will guide you and your group through the trenches complete with historically correct props including a working periscope, gas alarms and even various tinned foods!
+One of our guides will escort you and your group through the trenches, complete with historically correct props including a working periscope, gas alarms and even various tinned foods!

-We will show you were soldiers slept, worked and ate and even went to the toilet!
-(Wheelchair users can observe from various vantage points above the trench system.)
+We will show you where soldiers slept, worked, ate and even went to the toilet.
+(Visitors with mobility difficulties can observe from various vantage points above the trench system.)

 Dressing Tommy

 What did the British soldier need to serve in the trenches?
 An interactive exploration of the uniform and equipment of the soldier in the trenches.
-Here, the students will see all the physical components of the British uniform and kit, and - COVID dependent - there may even be an unlucky volunteer mannequin!
+The students will see all the physical components of the British uniform and kit and there may even be an lucky volunteer mannequin!

 Experience an officer's dugout